-This article focuses on how and what mobile money subscriber thinks about their experience of mobile money journey.
-Lot has been said on how to design, what to design, how to price, what all services to give (From service provider mind set).
-What customer wants, how customer wants, what customer understand and thinks in mind about this whole drama (For lay man it’s a drama/movie where he/she is an actor on side) is not visible.
+Mobile Money – Subscribers Thoughts, Experience and Expectations – How and what mobile money subscriber thinks about their experience of mobile money journey.
+Lot has been said on how to design, what to design, how to price, what all services to give (From service provider mindset).
+What customer wants, what customer understand and thinks in mind about this whole drama (For a layman it’s a drama/movie where he/she is an actor on the side) is not visible.

 Almost all (if not all) solutions today following anti clock style design.
-These solution come out first with no problem in hand.
-Reference in last sentence is in relation with Mobile Financial Services.
+These solutions come out first with no problem in hand.
+Reference in the last sentence is in relation to Mobile Financial Services.

 There is no dull day in Payments business these days.
 The unglamorous world of clearing and settlement is a recipient of generous attention due to continuous launches of visible overlay propositions, often by non-banks.

 What are the core elements of Mobile Money

 We believe embedding core elements in mobile money proposition and delivery models will enable players to “play to win” in these turbulent times.
 The crux for financial inclusion is to give fair access to financial services to everyone.
 The cost, KYC requirements and methods to use are key elements to win.
 If these goals left out of the core model then this will become history and legacy to a new age.